MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 Feel free to create certain directories if they do not exist yet, but make sure to name them conforming the directory structure shown above.
 {{</alert>}}

-Continuing on your MeVisLab workspace: You might need to reload the module cache after adding Macro modules out of \*.zip archives for them to be displayed and ready to be used.
+Continuing on your MeVisLab workspace: You might need to reload the module cache after adding macro modules out of \*.zip archives for them to be displayed and ready to be used.
 To do so, open {{< menuitem "Extras" "Reload Module Database (Clear Cache)" >}}.

 ### Python (\*.py) or Script (\*.script) files
-In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to Macro modules and test cases.
+In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to macro modules and test cases.

 {{<alert class="warning" caption="Warning">}}
 The integration of Python scripts might not add a lot of value for someone that lacks the knowledge conveyed by the tutorials.